cartheur/ideal/README.md

 The Wikipedia article on Embodied Cognition.
 * Georgeon & Cordier (2014).
 Inverting the interaction cycle to model embodied agents.
 Fifth International Conference on Biologically Inspired Cognitive Architectures (BICA2014).
 Boston.

-This paper develops the same ideasas this section in a deeper and more academic form.
+This paper develops the same ideas as this section in a deeper and more academic form.
 It will also point you to other classical references in the domain of developmental learning.
 * A book often considered as one of the founding references for embodied cognition: Varela, Thompson, and Rosch (1991).
 The Embodied Mind: Cognitive Science and Human Experience Cambridge, MA: The MIT Press.

 In contrast, here is the famous book that you do NOT need to read, but it is interesting.

 * Russell and Norvig's Artificial Intelligence: A Modern Approach is arguably the first book everybody interested in AI should acquire for their library.

-You will find that it is at odds with the embodied paradigm by page iv (of the preface!) where it posits "_the problem of AI is to describe and build agents that receive percepts from the environment and perform actions_" - if you don't see the conflict, please read $1.2 again.
+You will find that it is at odds with the embodied paradigm by page iv (of the preface!) where it posits "_the problem of AI is to describe and build agents that receive percepts from the environment and perform actions_" - if you don't see the conflict, please read §1.2 again.

 This ends Section 1.